yar0slav/nydemo/README.md

 # NYDemo

 ## Disclamer
-this is not something useful, just a DevOps style Hello World addplication setup with a number of limitations and ugly shortcuts.
+this is not something useful, just a DevOps style Hello World application setup with a number of limitations and ugly shortcuts.

 ## Project limitations
 Set up avoids security topics - no RBAC provided, no accounts created in concourse (test credentials were used), no secret storage like Vault is used, no ImagePullSecret added to k8s etc<br/>